California-Strawberry-Commission/laser-runner-cutter/README.md

 Laser Runner Cutter is a project by the California Strawberry Commission for automated detection and cutting of strawberry runners (also known as stolons).

+## Packages

+### ROS2

+- `runner_cutter_control`: node for laser runner cutter control and automation.
+- `laser_control`: node and client for controlling laser DACs.
+Currently supports Helios and Ether Dream DACs.
+- `laser_control_interfaces`: custom interface definitions used in `laser_control`.
+- `camera_control`: node and client for capturing camera frames and running runner and laser detection.
+Currently supports RealSense cameras.
+- `camera_control_interfaces`: custom interface definitions used in `camera_control`.

+### ML

+- `runner_segmentation_model`: ML pipeline and models for instance segmentation of runners
+- `laser_detection_model`: ML pipeline and models for object detection of lasers
+- `runner_mask_instancing_model`: ML pipeline and models for instace segmentation of semantic segmented runner masks.
+Goal: given a single binary mask that represents runners, segment it into separate instances of runners.

+### Apps

+- `runner_image_capture_amiga_kivy`: An application deployable to the Amiga brain, written using Kivy, for capturing runner images in the field.
+- `runner_image_capture_amiga_react`: An application deployable to the Amiga brain, written using React and FastAPI, for capturing runner images in the field.

+### Viz

+- `rqt_laser_runner_cutter`: rqt plugin for visualization and monitoring of relevant ROS2 topics.
+- `simulator`: Unity-based simulator.

 ## Environment setup

 1. Install [ROS 2](https://docs.ros.org/en/foxy/Installation/Ubuntu-Install-Debians.html).
 Once installed, run: